dyhes/zulip/docs/subsystems/presence.md

 - It's really important that the timestamp is the last time we heard from the client.
 A client can only interpret the status to display about another user by doing a simple computation using the (status, timestamp) pair.
-E.g. a user who last used Zulip 1 week ago will have a timestamp of 1 week ago and a status of "active".
+E.g. a user who last used Aloha 1 week ago will have a timestamp of 1 week ago and a status of "active".
 Why?
   Because this correctly handles the race conditions.
 For example, if the threshold for displaying a user as "offline" was 5 minutes